dlozanob/My-Notes/Señales y Sistemas II.md

 I consider i have these 3 following habilities in terms of hard engineering skills:

 1. Logical reasoning and good coding practices
+When it comes to solve a problem i usually divide it into smaller pieces, making it simpler and easy to solve it using computer algoritms
 2. Efficiency for calculations involving physical concepts and mechanical design

-3. Use of CAE software tools
+4. Use of CAE software tools

 - Tres características o atributos personales asociados a habilidades blandas que favorezcan el trabajo en equipo

 1. Handling pressure
 2. Attention to details
+Every situation demands attention to spot ev
-3. Open to listen to others ideas
+4. Open to listen to others ideas